shrey2003/undercut-f1/README.md

 - [Pause the session clock](#external-session-clock-sync) when you pause external video players (such as Kodi), so that your timing screen remains in sync with your feed.

 > [!WARNING]
-> Since the 2025 Dutch GP, the F1 Live Timing feed no longer publishes some of the data we need to provide all existing functionality.
+> Since the 2025 Dutch GP, the F1 Live Timing feed no longer freely publishes some of the data we need to provide all existing functionality.
 >
-> The following functionality is no longer available during live sessions:
+> The following functionality is now only available to those who have an active F1 TV subscription:
 >
 > - Driver Tracker (live position of each car is unavailable)
 > - DRS Indicator in Timing Screens